magepeopleteam/mage-eventpress/readme.txt

 This is must much-needed add-on if someone likes to duplicate any event.

 👉[Event Membership Pricing Addon](https://mage-people.com/product/membership-pricing-for-event-manager-plugin/)👈 This addon allows you to set different member prices for Event Manager and Tickets Selling Plugin for WooCommerce Plugin’s tickets.
-Pricing will work depending on the member type that is logged in.
-Currently, it is supported with WordPress Default Userrole and WooCommerce Membership Plugin.

 👉[Event Max-Min Quantity Limiting Addon](https://mage-people.com/product/event-max-min-quantity-limiting-addon-for-woocommerce-event-manager/)👈
 This addon for Event Manager and Tickets Selling Plugin for WooCommerce allows admins to create events with limited quantities.